 Arising on what once was known as "Media Hill" in the early days of the Space Shuttle Program, the masonry walls and associated structural steelwork of NASA Dryden's new Facilities Support Center now grace the center's campus.
 (NASA / Tom Tschida) › View Larger Image

-Construction of the new Facilities Support Center at NASA's Dryden Flight Research Center is proceeding apace, with underground infrastructure and masonry complete and erection of structural steelwork having reached the 90 percent mark by the first week in November.
+A network of structural steel topped by a graceful curving roofline highlights the design of Dryden's Facilities Support Center.
+The design allows for considerable outside ambient light to illuminate the interior, reducing the need for electrical lighting.
+(NASA / Tom Tschida) Construction of the new Facilities Support Center at NASA's Dryden Flight Research Center is proceeding apace, with underground infrastructure and masonry complete and erection of structural steelwork having reached the 90 percent mark by the first week in November.

 According to NASA Dryden project architect Gemma Flores, construction of the $11.2 million, 38,000-square-foot structure is about 50 percent finished, with expected completion by July 2013.